 Demand Side Management (DSM) refers to the reduction of natural gas consumption through the installation of energy efficiency measures such as insulation or more efficient gas-fired appliances, or through other load management programs such as demand response efforts that shift gas consumption to off-peak periods.
 The Company's primary means for reducing load is through energy efficiency programs that provide customers with financial incentives to install energy efficiency measures or appliances.
-The Company's efficiency programs in Washington and Oregon offer incentives to homeowners. commercial customers, industrial
+The Company's energy efficiency programs in Oregon and Washington offer incentives to homeowners, commercial customers, industrial customers, and builders to invest in energy efficiency measures.
+Because the customer must ultimately make the decision to invest in an energy efficiency measure, DSM is unlike other supply side resources which the Company can independently secure.